Next.js integration

 Stylify can be easily integrated into the Next.js using @stylify/unplugin.

-Edit on StackBlitz
+Try it on StackBlitz

-First install the @stylify/bundler package using NPM or Yarn:
+First, install the @stylify/bundler package using NPM or Yarn:

 npm i -D @stylify/unplugin